Python-GIS-book/site/source/part1/chapter-04/md/04-plot-formatting.md

 # Effective plot design: line plots

-As we have seen, you should be aiming to produce plots that include all of the elements that help make understanding the plotted data intuitive.
+As we have seen earlier in this chapter, you should be aiming to produce plots that include all of the elements that help make understanding the plotted data intuitive.
 Typically, this might include:

 - Axis labels, including units if needed
 - A legend